sebi364/Ansible/README.md

-This repo contains a collection of Ansible related stuff that I use to manage my homelab  and some other Linux stuff.
+This repo contains a collection of Ansible related stuff that I use to manage my homelab and some other Linux devices.